Research Areas: Musicology

-Aaron McPeck is a third-year graduate student pursuing a Ph.D. in musicology.
+Aaron McPeck is a fourth-year candidate pursuing a Ph.D. in musicology.
 His interests include representations of identity and the function of referentiality within music videos.
 More broadly, Aaron works with popular music and its intersections with race, class, and gender.
-His subspecialty is modern metal.

-He has presented papers at the 2016 Metal in Strange Places conference and the 2017 International Association for the Study of Popular Music (IASPM-US) conference.
-In 2018, he will present a poster at the Society for American Music conference.
-Additionally, Aaron teaches one class session per semester in grant writing for Cleveland Institute of Music graduate students and, from 2016 to 2017, he was a research assistant at the Rock and Roll Hall of Fame.
+Aaron has presented papers at the 2016 Metal in Strange Places conference and the 2017 International Association for the Study of Popular Music (IASPM-US) conference.
+In 2018, he presented a poster at the conference of the Society for American Music (SAM).
+Since arriving at Case, Aaron has lectured on grant writing for Cleveland Institute of Music graduate students and, from 2016 to 2017, he was a research assistant at the Rock and Roll Hall of Fame.

 In 2009, Aaron graduated magna cum laude from the Eastman School of Music, University of Rochester, in New York.
 He merited a certificate in Arts Leadership from the Institute for Music Leadership, with concentrations in Leadership & Administration and Entrepreneurship & Careers.
 He honed grant writing and development skills as an intern with the Arts and Cultural Council for Greater Rochester.

 While at Eastman he won the Eli & Mildred Sokol University Leadership Award and the Linda Muise Student Life Award, and was inducted into the Keidaean Honor Society.
 His work as student body president led school administration to provide more institutional support for students’ extracurricular activities, and earned Aaron a seat on the Eastman Undergraduate Curriculum Committee.
 He still maintains an interest in higher education administration and serves as a representative on Case’s Faculty Senate Graduate Studies Committee.

-Beyond music, Aaron served with AmeriCorps*VISTA and worked for the National Coalition Building Institute chapter in Missoula, Mont.
+Beyond music, Aaron served with AmeriCorps*VISTA and worked for the National Coalition Building Institute chapter in Missoula, MT.
 Both experiences attest to his strong belief in community service and social justice.